What is an Individual Trip versus a Group Trip?

-What are the room arrangements on the mission field?
+What are the room arrangements on an advocacy trip?

-In most instances on Embrace Mission trips, participants will be sharing a room with one or more persons of the same gender.
-We plan our trips to be the most cost effective to the team and so you should expect to be sharing a room with one or more persons on the team at all times.
+In most instances on advocacy trips, participants will be sharing a room with one or more persons of the same gender.
+We plan cost-effective trips for the team.
+Please expect to share a room with one or more persons on the team at all times.
 When possible, we will try to place husbands and wives in a room together, but please be aware that in some locations this will not be possible as some of our lodging is set up more dormitory style where women may be in one room and men in another.
 As with any mission trip, please be flexible.
 We do not allow team members of the opposite sex to share rooms together unless they are married or a parent with minor children.

 Does AGCI purchase insurance for trips?